zsoldosp/blogofile-twitter-bootstrap/README.md

 * it is a fully functional site, with a little twist for paraller development: instead of running blogofile XX in the root directory, you need to first copy over the files from the directory that you would like to test - blogofile-blog or twitter-bootstrap

     * convenience scripts `_run_blogofile-blog.sh` and `_run_twitter-bootstrap.sh` are provided to invoke the copy - build - runserver cycle for testing

+# Known issues

+Known issues are listed in the twitter-bootstrap/\_TODO.txt file